system-er/Easy-Voxels-GDExtension/README.md

 for build with scons copy godot-cpp version 4.4.1 into directory godot-cpp
 for use of the binaries put into bin-directory.

-in the demo: if you press SPACE, the mode changes from and cubic to marchingcubes and viceversa,
+in the demo: if you press SPACE, the mode changes from cubic to marchingcubes and viceversa,
 if you press ESC the program exits.

 picture from demo, mode 0 = cubic voxel: